 I know it’s a stretch to call a mushroom an herb, but we herbalists tend to do it all the same!
 Shiitake mushrooms have a delicious and subtle flavor.
-They have long been used as a building and nourishing tonic and have received a lot of attention for their ability to support the immune system and improve cardiovascular health.
+People have long used them as a building and nourishing tonic, and they can support the immune system and improve cardiovascular health.

 A study in 2015 showed that eating five to ten grams of shiitake mushrooms per day improved people’s immunity levels and decreased their inflammatory levels.5 With poor immune system health and chronically high inflammation levels being major underlying causes to many illnesses today, shiitake is a great mushroom to add to your diet!